Pastoral Preaching Through Suffering and Lament: Proclaiming Hope in Seasons of Pain

 Implications for Ministry and Credentialing

-Preaching through suffering is one of the most demanding aspects of pastoral ministry.
+Preaching through suffering is one of the most demanding and consequential aspects of pastoral ministry.
+The pastor who can hold grief and hope in tension serves the congregation at its most vulnerable moments.

-The Abide University Retroactive Assessment Program recognizes homiletical skills developed through years of faithful preaching ministry.
+The Abide University Retroactive Assessment Program recognizes the homiletical skills developed through years of faithful preaching ministry.

 For ministry professionals seeking to formalize their expertise, the Abide University Retroactive Assessment Program offers a pathway to academic credentialing that recognizes prior learning and pastoral experience.